What is CAPS?

 - If you choose to enroll in CAPS, you will get feedback on your draft plan and will finalize it by June 1.

-- During the growing season you upload the additional six documents required to show implementation of your plan (see the 2016 CAPS Checklist for reference).
+- During the growing season you upload the additional six documents required to show implementation of your plan (see visual below)

 Who do you contact with questions about CAPS?